uhasker/getting-things-done-in-next-js/src/chapter6/01-hypertext-markup-language.md

 <p class="blue-text">Read the Next.js book</p>
 ```

-A common naming convention for IDs and classes is `dashed-lowercase`.
+A common naming convention for IDs and classes is `dash-case` where each word is in lower case, and separated by dashes.

-There are many more attributes and different HTML elements often have different attributes.
+There are many more attributes and different HTML elements often have different attributes you can apply to them.
 We will cover some of the most important elements together with their attributes in the next sections.

 ### Structure of an HTML Document